FormidableLabs/victory-docs/src/content/docs/victory-primitives.md

   - `data` *array* the entire dataset
   - `datum` *object* the data point corresponding to this point
   - `events` *object* events to attach to the rendered element
+  - `getPath` *function* a function of `x`, `y`, and `size` that returns a path string.
+When this optional function is provided, it will be used to calculate a path, rather than one of the path functions corresponding to the `symbol`s supported by `Point`.
   - `id` *string or number* an id to apply to the rendered component
   - `index` *number* the index of this point within the dataset
   - `origin` *object* the svg coordinates of the center point of a polar chart